kamenomagic/vijo-support/index.md

 # Vijo app

-Use github issues to submit feedback or issues
+Use the issues tab to submit feedback or issues on [https://github.com/kamenomagic/vijo-support](GitHub)